ibm-cloud-docs/vpc/console-tutorial.md

 ## Monitoring your instance
 {: #monitoring-your-instance}

 You can monitor the CPU, volume, memory, and network usage of your instance over time.
+Metrics are retained in the system for two weeks.

 To monitor your instance: